 - Essex recommends removal of the factory backing plate behind the OE disc.
 This plate significantly reduces the airflow into the disc center.
-Using a 10mm socket, remove the 3 small bolts holding the plate to the upright. - If you choose not to remove the backing plate, some trimming may be necessary for the AP Racing caliper to fit.
-Also make sure the plate does not contact the AP Racing disc once installed.
+Using a 10mm socket or wrench, remove the small bolts holding the plate to the upright. - If you choose not to remove the backing plate, make sure the plate does not contact the AP Racing disc once installed.